hadi16/RegexEngine/README.md

       ]
     }
   ]
+  -NOTE: the file path from the present working directory is needed for the in and output files
-5. If there is a usage error on running the engine, the user will see an error message i.e.:
+5. If there is a usage error running the engine, the user will see an error message i.e.:
   "Usage: RegexEngine [OPTIONS]

   Error: Illegal usage: must provide two command line arguments."
-  Note that other errors are possible.

-6.To get more information on usage, enter: "python RegexEngine --help"
+  OR

+  Error reading character
+  Error transforming the NFA!
+  'testString' accepted by regular expression 'testPattern': None

+6. Additional flags and options:
+  Options:
+  -i, --input-file PATH         JSON input file for batch mode.
+NOTE: This
+                                argument is mutually exclusive with
+                                arguments: [test-string, regex, generate-
+                                tests].
+  -o, --output-file PATH        JSON output file for batch mode.
+NOTE: This
+                                argument is mutually exclusive with
+                                arguments: [test-string, regex, generate-
+                                tests].
+  -r, --regex TEXT              Input regular expression for regular mode.
+                                NOTE: This argument is mutually exclusive with
+                                arguments: [input-file, generate-tests,
+                                output-file].
+  -s, --test-string TEXT        Input test string for regular mode.
+NOTE: This
+                                argument is mutually exclusive with
+                                arguments: [input-file, generate-tests,
+                                output-file].
+  -t, --generate-tests INTEGER  Create randomly generated tests for the
+                                program.
+Number specified sets the amount of random regular expressions to generate.
+NOTE:
+                                This argument is mutually exclusive with
+                                arguments: [input-file, regex, output-file,
+                                test-string].
+  -v, --verbose                 Enable or disable verbose messages to
+                                terminal.
+Defaults to False.
+  --help                        Show this message and exit.

 SUPPORTED ELEMENTS
 - A|B Union